imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/unit-test.md

 ## Running Unit Tests

-To run the unit tests, you can simply call `unittest.main()` in your script, which will automatically discover and run all the test cases in the file.
+To run the unit tests, we can simply call `unittest.main()` in our script, which will automatically discover and run all the test cases in the file.
 However, it's also possible to run tests from the command line using the `python -m unittest` command.

 ### Running tests from the command line